For further information see Case contracting-advice.

 Case planning and delegated statutory functions cannot be contracted.
 Case contracting can only occur during protection order phase.

 The decision to contract a case is a case planning decision made in the best interests of the child.

 When a case is contracted, the CSO case manager is granted limited CRIS access only to the case file of the contracted client.

 The CSO must provide quarterly progress reports as per the case contract agreement.

 - Consult ACSASS for an Aboriginal child prior to contracting case management.

-- the CSO program contact with appropriate written information and assessments, including the most recent endorsed risk assessment including the MARAM assessment
+- the CSO program contact person with the appropriate written information and assessments, including the most recent endorsed risk assessment including the MARAM assessment

 - Support the CSO to understand their role and responsibilities and intervene if required.

 - Continue to seek, share, sort and store information and evidence updating the essential information categories with new or changed information.

 - Formulate further case plans in partnership and collaboration with the CSO.